USAFA-ECE/ece382/_sources/Assignments/project.md

     - Deduction of 2 points if the robot reaches home but does not come to a complete stop.
     - Deduction of 3 points if the robot makes a 90-degree turn toward the home area at the T-joint but reaches only any point between the T-joint and Home.
     - Deduction of 5 points if the robot reaches any point between the third turn and the T-joint.
 1. **[5 Bonus Points]** Upon successfully reaching home, your robot now knows its way back to the starting position.
 Make your robot autonomously turn around and return to the starting position.  <span style="color:blue"> While your robot may touch the side walls during its return, it is not permitted to use bump sensors to make 90-degree turns.
-(Updated on 21 Nov)
  </span>

     ```{image} ./figures/Proj_Maze.jpg